Bilnye History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Bilnye Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bilnye family to the New World and Oceana
+Migration of the Bilnye family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bilnyes to arrive on North American shores: a number of settlers who arrived in the New World by the 19th century.

 Related Stories +

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.